 - One and two week look ahead schedules to verify all resources are available

 - Perform takeoff for ordering materials

 - Contact suppliers to schedule deliveries

 - Calculate daily costs based on timesheet and work performed

-- Compile extra work orders with necessary backup
+- Compile extra work orders with the necessary backup

 - Complete timesheets and daily reports